linto-ai/linto-stt/kaldi/README.md

 | MODEL_PATH | Path to the model (using MODEL_TYPE=vosk) mounted to /opt/model | /my/path/to/models/vosk-model |

 ### Micro-service within LinTO-Platform stack
-The HTTP serving mode connect a celery worker to a message broker.
+The TASK serving mode connect a celery worker to a message broker.

 The SERVICE_MODE value in the .env should be set to ```task```.